 Faith — What Is It?
 Why Is It Important?
 How Does It Grow?

-There are six basic doctrines in Christianity and Faith in God is the second basic one, which indicates that it’s a foundational element of Christianity.
+There are six basic doctrines in Christianity and Faith in God is the second one, which indicates that it’s a foundational element of Christianity.
 Why?
 Here’s why:

 And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.

 Faith is so important because it’s impossible to please God without it.
 What exactly is faith?

 Faith is belief, but not in the sense of believing in fairy tales or casual mental assent.
 It is belief based on:

 - what is intrinsically obvious,

 - accurate knowledge, whether scientific, spiritual or otherwise,